opencog/opencog/examples/pln/inference-control-learning/README.md

 In this toy experiment the expected inference control rules should be that double, triple, etc, deductions are the ones likely to solve the problems.

-The inference control rules will be represent Cognitive Schematics, where
+But generally the inference control rules will be represent as Cognitive Schematics, where

 * Context:
-  + Running the backward chainer to prove T
+  + The backward chainer has been queried to prove T
-  + About to choose what rule to expand and-BIT A from leaf L
+  + Is about to choose what rule to expand and-BIT A from leaf L
-  + Fulfill some pattern
+  + T, A, L fulfill some pattern
 * Action:
   + Expand with rule R
 * Result:
-  + Produce a subproof of T
+  + Produce a preproof of T

-A subproof is a back-inference-tree prefix (or suffix if you start from the axioms) of a complete proof of T. In other words it is a subtree with root T (thus as in graph theory, not computer data structure) of an inference tree proving T.
+A preproof is a back-inference-tree prefix (or suffix if you start from the axioms) of a complete proof of T. In other words it is a subtree with root T (such as in graph theory, not computer data structure) of an inference tree proving T.

-Typically the context that we are running the backward chainer to prove T and about to decide what rule to expand with will be assumed, because that it is the universal context of our experiment anyway.
-Also, choosing the next inference rule is only *one* decision amonst many others the BC has to make, but for now we'll ignore them.
+This experiment is simple enough that the context that the backward chainer has been queried to prove T can be ignored.
+The context that it is about to decide what rule to expand can be ignored as well since it is the universal context of our experiment anyway.
+Another context that hasn't been mentioned is the AtomSpace itself.
+Indeed an AtomSpace filled with different atoms means different axiom and rule sets, and thus different inference controls.
+Finally, it should be clear that choosing the next inference rule is only one decision among many others the BC has to make that are ignored for now.

-The simplest, most generic inference control rule that we can learn expresses the probability of expanding an and-BIT producing a subproof of any target.
+The simplest, most generic inference control rule that we can learn expresses the probability of expanding an and-BIT producing a preproof of any target.
 All other inference control rules are specializations of this rule.